Divorce and Other Options for Ending Your Marriage with Children in Washington State

 The court puts this in a court order we call a Parenting Plan.

 *How the court decides your parenting plan is complicated.
 Talk with a lawyer about your case if possible.

-Yes, if you have one or more children together under age eighteen.
+Yes, if you have any children together under age eighteen.
 If your spouse served you with a parenting plan, and you disagree with what it proposes, you must file your own proposed parenting plan.
 The court may enter a temporary parenting plan to cover the period while the divorce is pending.
 It enters a permanent parenting plan at the end of your divorce.

-A parenting plan signed by a judge/court commissioner is a court order.
+A parenting plan signed by a judge or court commissioner is a court order.
 You both must follow it.
 If you do not, the court could hold you in contempt.
 You might face criminal charges.

 You must have a good excuse not to follow a parenting plan.
 Example: following it would cause serious harm to you or the child.
-Even then, you cannot simply stop following it.
+Even then, you cannot just stop following it.
 You must go back to court to ask to change it.
 Do this as soon as you can.
 Then the court can approve a new, more appropriate schedule.
-Changing a Parenting Plan/Child Custody Order has more info.
+Read Changing a Parenting Plan/Child Custody Order.

 If you believe your child may be in danger, you can contact Child Protective Services (CPS).

 *If you do not want to follow part of a court-ordered parenting plan, get the other parent’s permission in writing OR contact a lawyer.

 C. How will the court decide custody?